 - Real physical support and help: They won’t just sit around and hold your baby.
 They are there for you so they will get down and dirty and do your dishes, lightly clean your home, do your laundry, and make you a nutritious meal so you can rest and bond with your new child.

 - Increased chance of successful breastfeeding: This doesn’t always come naturally and that is perfectly normal.
 It is an art and not all babies and moms learn on the same curve.
 Even if you have had a child before you may need help learning how to do it again with a new child.
+They are trained professionals that can give you hands-on help to navigate breastfeeding.

-- Less Anxiety about going back to work or your partner going back to work: They have taught you how to manage all the daily tasks and work a schedule that fits your family.
+- Less anxiety about going back to work or your partner going back to work: They have taught you how to manage all the daily tasks and work a schedule that fits your family.
 You have a greater understanding of your newborn’s needs and behaviors and how to navigate through them.
 You will often be feeling more prepared and confident!

 Frequently Asked Questions